JouherHere/JCL-Sort-Technics/README.md

 # SortTechnics
-Here I am giving some simple sort technics which will reduce your daily work
+Here I am giving some simple sort technics which will reduce your daily works